Main content start

 Lalita du Perron talks to Shripad “Tulja” Tuljapurkar, Professor of Biology at Stanford, about his work on demographics, his love of food, and his undergraduate class on the chili pepper.

 Shripad Tuljapurkar was awarded the Sustainability Accelerator award for working on the research and social dimensions of wildlife conservation in the northwest Trans Himalaya.
-We believe human and natural capital are inextricably linked- not only through shared land-use and ecosystem services but also t
+We believe human and natural capital are inextricably linked- not only through shared land-use and ecosystem services but also through their vulnerabilities to processes of change.

 Bloomberg Getting old can be hard under any circumstances, and harder still when you’re poor.
 That’s the predicament for Thailand, the developing country first in line to face the consequences of a first-world-style baby bust.
 Data published last month by the United Nations show births in Thailand have dropped to a level on par with Switzerland and Finland, two ultra-wealthy countries with which it has almost nothing else in common.